GovTechSG/seed-documentation/onboard-device-to-seed.md

 }
 Write-Output $intune_id
 ```
-2. Take note of the Intune device ID that will be printed in the Powershell window.
+2. Take note of the Intune device ID that will be displayed on the Powershell window.
 3. Using your GSIB device, go to your profile page on the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).
 4. Click **Onboard device to SEED** and follow the on-screen instructions to submit this Intune device ID.
 Intune installs the required softwares and configurations to complete your device onboarding.